 This article aims to debunk some of the illusions and get to the real truth on partnering with a Virtual Assistant.

 I hope this article has helped to eliminate some of the common myths you may have believed true for Virtual Assistants.
-If you have any other VA illusions, let us know and we can confirm or dispel them for you.
+If you have any other illusions in sharing your workload with a Virtual Assistant, let us know and we can confirm or dispel them for you.

 by Sam Spence – Founder & Principal Executive Assistant, Executive Virtual Associate.